 - Find new and relevant audiences to expand your ad group targeting.

 - Discover the demographics, locations, devices, and interests that make up your data segments.

 - Make informed decisions about how to target your ads, what bids to set, and more.

 - Drive sales with new customers who typically convert on your website.

-How to access Audience insights
+How to access your data insights

-- Click Shared library in the AdWords side navigation bar.
+- Click the Shared library drop down in the section menu.